 New World Disorder – Disintegration Stage Commences

-By Graham Vanbergen – The mainstream media has a new in vogue phrase and you are sure to have heard it by now – ‘the rules based international order (or system)’.
+By Graham Vanbergen – (first published 30th March 2017): The mainstream media has a new in vogue phrase and you are sure to have heard it by now – ‘the rules based international order (or system)’.
 The Royal Institute of International Affairs based in London, commonly known as Chatham House commented a several years ago that “Economic and political upheavals are emboldening challengers to the rules-based international system, and to the liberal Western values it embodies.
 To stay relevant, the system must address three major flaws.”

 - For a system based on rules to have effect, these rules must be visibly observed by their principal and most powerful advocates.

 - A rules-based order must work to the advantage of the majority and not a minority.